hadrienk/java-vtl/README.md

 ## Connect to external systems

-VTL Java uses the `no.ssb.vtl.connector.Connector` interface to access and export data to external systems.
+VTL Java uses the `no.ssb.vtl.connector.Connector` interface to access and export data from and to external systems.

 The Connector interface defines three methods: